Britain's Got Talent: Awards and nominations

-Controversies and criticism
+Criticism

 The show was criticised by psychologist Glenn Wilson, who referred to it as a "freak show".
 He stated that "[contestants'] deficiencies and shortcomings are as important as their talent.
 We enjoy the stress we are putting these people under – will they or will they not survive?"

 In two separate interviews in 2012, MC Kinky said "Shows like X Factor and Britain's Got Talent reduce the art of making music and practicing your craft to the level of a low rent game show with huge financial backing and support.
 It's a means to make money, not a means to produce ground breaking or interesting artists that demonstrate what they are feeling or are compelled to do.
-It's corporate" and "it's a churn 'em out fast food form of putrid shit that I have no affiliation with".
+It's corporate" and "it's a churn 'em out fast food form of putrid s*** that I have no affiliation with".

 In 2013, Bruce Forsyth questioned the show's allowing children to audition.
 He said, "I don't think that's entertainment.
 I don't think they should put children on that are too young.
 If you're going to do that, have a separate show.
 Have a children's show, British Children Have Talent."
 Cowell responded to Forsyth, stating that: "someone, Mr Grumpy, said we shouldn't have children your age on the show", after the performance of dance troupe Youth Creation.
 Jessie J joined the debate, declaring: "I cannot agree with kids having to go through three or four auditions when it's purely for ridicule.
 I don't understand why it's legal, I think it's wrong".

-In 2013, it was revealed that up to 50% of acts on the televised shows had been headhunted by producers.
-In 2012, electropop band Superpowerless were approached to appear in the semi-finals.
-They attended the audition after assurances that the act would be portrayed in a positive light.
-On the day they felt that all interviews (especially those with Stephen Mulhern), were conducted in a manner intending to portray them in a negative light, reducing their act to a novelty/comedy routine intended for ridicule and humiliation.
-While many newspapers wrote articles on this topic, very few were published as the news outlets were told that running the story would cut that publication out of any advance coverage of the show in the future.